mrrovot/trtl-cli/README.md

 $ trtl supply
 ```

 Displays ascii text from a file in the ascii folder.
-If nothing is specified, a random ASCII will be picked.
+If nothing is specified, a random ASCII will be picked (ascii or a)
 ```sh
 $ trtl ascii <file>
 ```